 YouGov, the online market research firm, surveyed over two-thousand Brits, and found the household chores hated the most include ironing, washing up and doing the laundry—with taking out the bins being the most hated household chore of all.
 However, 62 per cent of Brits admitted to enjoying cooking, while 44 per cent said they enjoy tidying up and organising.

 Housework has long since been given a bad reputation—why are we so keen espouse our distaste for these everyday chores?
 And why do some people enjoy household tasks while others find them annoying or objectionable?

 Self-care could posit a solution to this.
 It is the simple philosophy that taking some time to care for yourself is an essential and indeed radical act.
 It operates the basic principles of understanding what your needs are and addressing them.

 Hungry?
 Get yourself something to eat.
 Stressed?
 Take the night off, watch a film and have a bath.
 It is the belief that we are often conditioned to be so mindful of other people’s needs we forget to take the time to look after ourselves.
-Creating is very much part of this ethos.
+Creating a neat and relaxing space to exist within is very much part of this ethos.

 Rethinking housework as self-care

 Self-confessed recovering perfectionist, Gracy Obuchowicz.
 Image via Self Care With Gracy